A veterinary workspace from above with three tool badges for scribe, patient records, and dose calculation

 Notes, prescriptions, and discharge summaries kept in each patient's history, searchable in the cloud.

-Works without a PIMS
+Works with or without a PIMS

 Built for exotics